 The expected start date is Fall 2026.
-The initial enrollment is expected to be 7 to 10 students in year one.
+The initial enrollment is expected to be 7 to10 students in year one.
 The majority of the students may transfer to the program from environmental engineering or environmental science.
 Incoming student numbers are expected to be 2 to 4 students.
 However, program recruiting is expected to enhance the size of the interesting class for Fall 2027.
-The program anticipates an incoming freshman class of 10 to 15 students per year and an internal transfer yield of another 5 students from other programs.
-Within 4 years, the program is expected to grow to 40 to 50 students.
-Upon steady-state the program is expected to have between 75 and 100 students.
+The program anticipates an incoming freshman class of 10 to 15 students per year and an internal transfer yield of another 5 students.
+Upon steady-state the program is expected to 90 students.